Congregational and Family Systems Academy Certificate Program

 Enrollment: Part-time

-Time Frame: Completion in 2 years
+Time Frame: Completion in two years

 The Congregational and Family Systems Academy Certificate Program fosters leadership principles that promote a broader repertoire for responding to the challenges in ministry and organizational settings.